Click on the following links for more information on the following grants and scholarships:

 The American Art Therapy Association and its generous donors provide a number of scholarships annually which are presented at the Annual Conference to encourage the growth of the profession by rewarding excellence and enabling access to information and resources for the members who are selected by the Scholarship Committee.
 The scholarship awards process is highly competitive.

-.
+APPLICATION DIRECTIONS The Scholarship award applicants must be current members of the American Art Therapy Association.
+All applications, with full attachments must be received by April 1.
 Students applying for awards must be attending an American Art Therapy Association approved Graduate Art Therapy Program.
 Student applicants must be first or second year students and if part-time the student must be registered for at least 4 classes for the fall academic term.
 Awards are granted only to active student members of the Association, except for the Pearlie Roberson Award which is also open to Professional level members as well.

-is the deadline for applying for all scholarships.
+DEADLINE – April 1 is the deadline for applying for all scholarships.
 All applications including all attachments must be mailed to the address below with the postmark of April 1st noted.
 Incomplete application packets and those postmarked after April 1 will not be considered.

-- Scholarships are announced each year at the American Art Therapy Association Annual Conference Awards ceremony.
+DATE AWARDED - Scholarships are announced each year at the American Art Therapy Association Annual Conference Awards ceremony.
 Recipients will be notified in May about the decision on their application.

-– Scholarships are determined each year through the Association’s annual budget process.
+SCHOLARSHIP AWARD LEVELS – Scholarships are determined each year through the Association’s annual budget process.
 The scholarship award levels are noted below after each scholarship definition requirement.

 TO BE CONSIDERED COMPLETE, ALL APPLICATION PACKETS MUST INCLUDE THE FOLLOWING: